Cross Validation in R: What You Must Know in 2025?

 print(paste("Mean Squared Error:", mse))

-LOOCV is a rigorous cross-validation method where the model is trained on all but one observation, and the remaining data point is used for testing.
-This process is repeated for each observation so that every data point is validated exactly once.
-LOOCV provides an unbiased estimate of model performance but is computationally expensive for large datasets.
+LOOCV is a more rigorous method, where the model is trained on all but one observation, and that one observation is used for testing.
+This process is repeated for each data point.

 library(boot)